Uniphar/devops-guidelines/README.md

 ## CI/CD pipelines

-Devops code is deployed through [github actions](https://docs.github.com/en/actions), using yaml workflows.
+Platform code is deployed through [github actions](https://docs.github.com/en/actions), using yaml workflows.
 We run a CI workflow that mostly calls initialization blocks using `-WhatIf`, that internally run sets of `Test-AzResourceGroupDeployment`.

 > **TODO: Example pipeline**

-## DevOps project structure
+## Platform project structure

-Each DevOps project is structured as a PowerShell module, and every function that is exported is documented, and in some cases functions that aren't exported are also documented.
+Each Platform project is structured as a PowerShell module, and every function that is exported is documented, and in some cases functions that aren't exported are also documented.
 The module contains one manifest file `.psd1` and one module file `.psm1`.